kriber82/AdventOfCraft2024/exercise/kotlin/day14/thoughts.md

 # Day 14

+## TL/DR - Thoughts afterward

+- Neither web search, nor LLMs brought up approval testing as a potential solution
+- I think approval testing is a nice fit here.
+Considerations:
+  - Depends on Child.toString() returning a complete & stable representation of the object.
+    - For normal classes, I wouldn't want to count on that.
+    - For a data class with only data class children, I think that might work
+  - Will lead to test failures on valid rename refactorings -> acceptable as those should be obvious to fix

 ## Before looking at the code:

 - Test that mapping back & forth produces an equal result